Raphael Mechoulam: Biography

 Mechoulam was born in Sofia, Bulgaria on 5 November 1930, to a Sephardic Jewish family.
 Both parents were well-educated: his father was a physician and head of a local hospital and his mother had studied in Berlin.
 He attended an "American grade school" in Sofia until the enactment of antisemitic laws and the beginning of World War II.
 The school was closed.
-Mechoulam's parents left Berlin, removing to a small village in the Balkans, where they hoped they would be safer.
+Mechoulam's parents left Sofia, removing to a small village in the Balkans, where they hoped they would be safer.
 In spite of being the only doctor in the area, Mechoulam's father was subsequently sent to a concentration camp, which he survived.
 After the communist takeover of hitherto pro-German Bulgaria in 1944 he studied chemical engineering, which he "disliked."

 In 1949 his family immigrated to Israel where he later studied chemistry.
 Mechoulam received his M.Sc. in biochemistry from the Hebrew University of Jerusalem in 1952.
 During his military service in the Israeli Army from 1953 to 1956, he conducted research on insecticides.

 In the years 1956–1958, Mechoulam did his doctorate at the Weizmann Institute of Science, and was one of the first to be awarded a doctorate by the Weizmann Institute.
 The topic of his doctoral thesis was the synthesis of steroids and it was conducted under the guidance of Franz Sondheimer.
 From 1959 to 1960, he did a post-doctorate at the Rockefeller Institute in New York in research on the structure of terpenes.
 From 1960 to 1965, he worked as a researcher at the Weizmann Institute, and studied the chemistry of natural substances, including cannabinoids, terpenes, and alkaloids.